We require a primary dental qualification from a recognised institution and at least two years' recent experience in general professional practice.

 Months of entry

-The clinical training module involves attendance at clinics in the Dental School and associated local Hospital Trusts.
-During this time students provide treatment for a carefully selected group of patients under direct supervision of Consultant Orthodontists.
+The clinical training part of the course involves attendance at clinics at the University and associated hospital trusts.
+During this time, you will provide treatment for approximately 150 carefully selected patients with severe malocclusions under direct supervision of consultant orthodontists.

 Information for international students